ise621/database/README.md

 # Database

 This repository presents an example of a database which can be part of the network of [buildingenvelopedata.org](https://www.buildingenvelopedata.org/).
+Before deploying this repository, [machine](https://github.com/ise621/machine) can be used to set up the machine.

 ## Getting started